 Since the early 1990s, Chile has had a politically stable situation and experienced steady economic growth.
+At the same time, it is important to be aware of the demonstrations and disruptions that has occurred lately.
+To make an expansion to the Chilean market should therefore be considered with.
 As one of the most open economies in South America, combined with its transparent political leadership, it is highly competitive compared to other Latin American countries.
-Chile has free-trade agreements with both the EU and the US and is the only South American member of the Organisation for Economic Co‑operation and Development (OECD).
+Chile has free-trade agreements with both the EU and the US and is one of two South American members of the Organisation for Economic Co‑operation and Development (OECD).

 Opportunities for Swedish companies

 As a well-developed market, Chile offers many business and investment opportunities for Swedish companies.
 The most important industries include mining, forestry, agriculture and viticulture, and in these sectors Swedish technologies and solutions can really make a difference.
-As Trade & Invest Commissioner Elsa Stefenson mentions in the interview below, our expertise about extraction and manufacturing processes can increase productivity and decrease costs.
-Chile has also achieved one of the highest positions in the “Easiness of doing business” rank amongst countries in Latin America.
+As Trade & Invest Commissioner Elsa Stefenson mentions in the interview below, the Swedish expertise about extraction and manufacturing processes can increase productivity and decrease costs.
+Chile has also achieved one of the highest positions in the “Easiness of doing business” rank compared to countries in Latin America.

 What are the main advantages for expansion in Chile?